-- Scheduled area Resource Teacher meetings, School Resource Team Meetings, and Support Staff Meetings - Staff Portal - Staff email - Monthly administrator and LRT Special Education newsletters - Biweekly Special Edition for Special Education memo for Special Education Department Staff - e-teacher electronic bulletin board and registration system - Board maintained web page - Family of Schools Administrators' Meetings
+- School Resource Team Meetings, and Support Staff Meetings - Staff Portal - Staff email - Monthly administrator and LRT Special Education newsletters - Biweekly Special Edition for Special Education memo for Special Education Department Staff - E-teacher electronic bulletin board and registration system - Board maintained web page - Family of Schools Administrators' Meetings

-The following Professional Development sessions were offered during the 2017-18 school year:
+The following Professional Development sessions were offered during the 2018-19 school year:

-Title Description Behaviour Management System [BMS] Multiple sessions offered where the-main goals include improving safety and security for all staff and students, the promotion of respectful working and learning environments and breaking the cycle of inappropriate behaviour and consequences.
+Title Description Behaviour Management System (BMS) Multiple sessions offered on PD days or at school locations where the-main goals include improving safety and security for all staff and students, the promotion of respectful working and learning environments and breaking the cycle of inappropriate behaviour and consequences.
 BMS Recertification Recertification session for those already trained in Behaviour Management Systems.
 ASIST Applied Suicide Intervention Skills Training for staff only New LRT Training Training in Special Education processes, including School Team/Resource Team, SEA, IPRCs, LITE, etc for staff new to the Learning Resource Teacher role.
-LRT Update Sessions Workshops offered at the beginning of the year and as needed to highlight new items that affect Learning Resource Teachers - upgrades to LITE, Personal Care Plan, Applied Behaviour Analysis Bins, EducATe website, IEP consultation, self-regulation supports, etc Kurzweil and other Assistive software This workshop was provided for teachers who currently have students with assistive technology (SEA) in their classrooms or who will have SEA students next year.
-Kurzweil, WordQ, and Office 365 basics and strategies for embedding software use into classroom programming were discussed.
-Junior Technology Transition Workshops Training for teachers who were receiving students back at home schools from the LD Technology classrooms that focused on: how to integrate technology into the classroom program, student and teacher collaboration on a task using assistive technology, useful websites, etc Differentiated Instruction and Assistive Technology for Primary Teachers The System LRT for Learning Disabilities and the Itinerant Teacher for Differentiation offered differentiation and assistive technology strategies for students who struggle with reading and writing, with consideration given to students who have difficulties with attention and concentration. iPad Training Workshop for teachers of students who have SEA iPads, with a focus on accessibility features and specific apps to access alternative curriculum goals.
-Individual training is also offered by our Lead EA for SEA when iPads are delivered to schools.
-Structured Teaching and Use of Visual Supports; Motivating and Engaging Special Needs Students A number of afterschool workshops were offered to teachers who have students with Autism or intellectual disabilities in the regular classroom.
+LRT Update Sessions Workshops offered at the beginning of the year to highlight new items that affect Learning Resource Teachers - upgrades to LITE, Personal Care Plan, changes to SEA, transition planning, IEP consultation, self-regulation supports, etc. Kurzweil and other Assistive software Sessions are offered to teachers along with their students in their classrooms.
+Kurzweil, WordQ, and Office 365 basics and strategies for embedding software use into classroom programming were offered.
+Junior Technology Transition Workshops Training for teachers who were receiving students back at home schools from the LD Technology classrooms that focused on: how to integrate technology into the classroom program, student and teacher collaboration on a task using assistive technology, useful websites, etc. iPad Training Individual training offered by our Lead EA for SEA when iPads are delivered to schools.
+System LRTs also train individual teachers on the use of student-specific apps.
+Autism for Administrators Guest speaker, Kelly Rogers, from the Grand Valley State University START Program spoke to administrators about effective inclusion strategies and facilitating student independence.
 Networking Sessions for Teachers of Special Education Classes These workshops (i.e. for teachers of Autism, Strategies classes) allowed teachers to explore the use of educational technology, behavior management strategies, resiliency, structured teaching, etc. IEP Support Sessions IEP Writing Sessions have been offered at both the school and system level, some open to any teachers and some specialized for self-contained teachers.
 Support is provided by System LRTs and Special Education Teacher Consultants.
+Academic Achievement BatteryTM (AAB) This two-part in-service on our educational assessment tool was delivered to new LRTs.
+Assessment administration, test interpretation, report writing, and storage of information were covered.
+Refresher sessions were also offered and open to all LRTs.
+Hearing Awareness Workshop This workshop was offered to teachers with hearing impaired students currently in their classrooms or to teachers who will have hearing impaired students in their classrooms next year.
+This presentation, offered by our Deaf and Hard of Hearing itinerant teacher in conjunction with staff from EC Drury, focused on classroom accommodations, use of FM systems, etc.